SBecraft/aws-bootcamp-cruddur-2023/journal/week3.md

 &nbsp;

 There are two types of Amazon Cognito:
-1)	Cognito User Pool:  Adds user directories to your application.
+1)	`Cognito User Pool`:  Adds user directories to your application.
 Does authentication with OAuth.
 Talks to social media sites to get authorization from user to use their credentials to establish a trust relationship between that social media site and your new application in order to off load the need to store username and password locally.

-2)	Cognito Identity Pool:  Grants access to AWS services.
+2)	`Cognito Identity Pool`:  Grants access to AWS services.
 Allows an application to request temporary credentials and it acts as an access broker.
 It says to a user that they already have credentials, and that they seem to know their Amazon credentials, as well,  so the user is given temporary credentials so they can access different Amazon services using temporary credentials.
 AWS credentials are tied to your IAM Role.

 ### Why Use Cognito
 -	It’s a user directory for consumer customers.
 And a username authentication which can attach to anything that is an application.